microsoft/CCF/doc/audit/builtin_maps.rst

 ``nodes.code_ids``
 ~~~~~~~~~~~~~~~~~~

-Versions of the code allowed to join the current network on :doc:`SGX <../operations/platforms/sgx>`.
+DEPRECATED.
+Previously contained versions of the code allowed to join the current network on SGX hardware.

 **Key** MRENCLAVE, represented as a base64 hex-encoded string (length: 64).